dialogic-godot/dialogic/README.md

     - Added new options to customize the glossary popup (still not working)
   - Timeline Editor:
     - New `Emit Signal` event.
 This event will make the Dialog node emit a signal called `dialogic_signal`.
 You can connect this in a moment of your timeline with other scripts.
+    - New `Change Scene` event.
+You can change the current Scene to whatever `.tscn` you pick.
+This will happen instantly, but in the future I'll add some transition effects so it is not that abrupt.

 ### v0.8 - Dialog enters the game
   - Video: https://youtu.be/NfTyRrsdB1I